Get care that meets your specific needs.

 Only licensed physical therapists are included in Find a PT.
 Otherwise, be sure your physical therapist uses the credentials "PT" (which stands for physical therapist) or "DPT" (which stands for doctor of physical therapy).

-4. Contact the physical therapist's clinic to ask about services they offer.
+3. Contact the physical therapist's clinic to ask about the services they offer.

 All physical therapists are prepared through education and clinical experience to manage a variety of conditions and injuries.

-Some physical therapists focus on a particular condition (low back pain, for example), or a specific age group (such as children or older adults), or practice in a specific setting (such as outpatient clinics or home care).
+Some physical therapists focus on particular conditions (such as low back pain, knee injury, pelvic pain, and shoulder pain), or a specific age group or patient population (such as children, older adults, or people with neurologic conditions).
+Others may practice in a specific setting (such as outpatient clinics or home health).

-Ask if the physical therapist regularly treats people like you.
-If they don't, they will often be able to refer you to another physical therapist who does.
+Ask if the physical therapist regularly treats your condition or people like you.
+If they don't, they may be able to refer you to another physical therapist who does.

 4. Ask if the physical therapist's clinic accepts your health care plan.

 Getting care from an in-network physical therapist should lessen your out-of-pocket costs.
 Some physical therapists also accept "cash" payments outside of insurance.

 5. Ask whether the clinic will submit insurance claims on your behalf.